sinhp/sinhp.github.io/_pages/links.md

   A blog by Andrej Bauer on connections between mathematics and the theory of computation

 * [Physics Forum](https://www.physicsforums.com/insights/a-first-idea-of-quantum-field-theory/):
-  Posts on mathematical physics on physics forum, particularly from Urs Schrieber and John Baez.
+  Posts on mathematical physics on physics forum, particularly from Urs Schreiber and John Baez.

 * [Terence Tao's Blog](https://terrytao.wordpress.com/):
  a must-see blog if you are into combinatorics, probability theory, or analayis.

 * [Dan Ghica's Lab Lunch](http://researchblogs.cs.bham.ac.uk/thelablunch/):
-  A blog on game semantics, an interactive approach to denotational semantic, and feometry of synthesis among many other things
+  A blog on game semantics, an interactive approach to denotational semantic, and geometry of synthesis among many other things

 * [Graphical Linear Algebra](https://graphicallinearalgebra.net/about/):
   Pawel Sobocinski's artful project: linear algebra done right (the diagrammatic way).